Russians in China: Japanese occupation and World War II

+Unit 100 staff poisoned and drugged Russians with heroin, castor oil, tobacco and other substances for weeks at a time.
+Some died during the experimentation.
+When survivors were determined to no longer be useful for experimentation and were complaining of illness, staff told them they would receive a shot of medicine, but instead executed them with potassium cyanide injections.
+Executions were also carried out by gunshots.

 The small Russian community beyond the Argun drew a disproportionate interest of Japanese imperial researchers: ethnographers, anthropologists, agronomists.
 The number of their publication exceeds the Russian and Chinese ones by far, and much of what we know about the community comes from Japanese research.
 They idolized the Cossacks and their way of dealing with the harsh climate, drawing potential conclusions for the settlement of Japanese in Manchuria.

-With the Soviet invasion in 1945, the secret service (NKVD) entered the area and arrested about a quarter of the male population, esp. the larger number of the tridtsatniki, who were deported to the Gulag.
+With the Soviet invasion in 1945, the secret service (NKVD) entered the area and arrested about a quarter of the male population, especially the larger number of the tridtsatniki, which were deported to the Gulag.
 The other residents received Soviet passports.
 In autumn 1949, the farms of the remaining Russians were forcibly collectivized.
-Most of them were repatriated to the Soviet Union over the following years, with the last significant wave going to Kazakhstan in 1955–56; Chinese farmers took over the vacated areas.
+Most of them were repatriated to the Soviet Union over the following years, with the last significant wave going to Kazakhstan from 1955 to 1956; Chinese farmers took over the vacated areas.
 Most of the Russians who stayed, emigrated to Australia or Latin America after the Chinese government permitted them to do so in 1962.
-The very few remaining Russians relocated back to the left riverbank during the Cultural Revolution.
-Soviet citizens were not harassed but those of mixed ancestry (polukrovtsy‚ half-bloods‘) were accused of espionage, often tortured and killed.
+The few remaining Russians relocated back to the left riverbank during the Cultural Revolution.
+Soviet citizens were not harassed but those of mixed ancestry (polukrovtsy 'half-bloods') were accused of espionage, often tortured and killed.
 Speaking Russian was forbidden during this time.

 Shanghai Russians

+Genetics

+Many local Russians in China are of mixed Russian and Chinese ancestry due to intermarriage; this is evident in genetic studies that were conducted on them.
+Russians in China that migrated to China after the 18th century absorbed local East Asian males marrying Russian females into their population, with one sample showing most of the Russians had European mtDNA, though East Asian haplogroup O made up 58% of their Y haplogroup.
+O3-M122 specifically made up 47% of the Russian sample.
+The East Asian Y haplogroup O3-M122 was found in 47% of Russian males in China.
+In another test the East Asian paternal Y Haplogroup O made up 58% of Russian males samples in China, while European-origin mitochondrial DNA predominated in the Russian population in China, showing that the ethnic Russian population receive male East Asian paternal lineages.

+O3-M122 is the commonly shared genetic signature of Sino-Tibetan speaking ethnicities.